 Cannabis is Anti-Inflammatory

 Many of our diseases today are related to inflammation.
 Inflammation affects our bodies and our pain levels.
-Many of the medications we take today, including opioids, have anti-inflammatory properties.
+Cannabis helps to reduce our inflammation.
 When the inflammation is reduced, the pain is lessened, allowing our bodies to heal.

 The endocannabinoid system

 The endocannabinoid system, which all mammals have, is the largest neurotransmitter system in our bodies.
 Receptors for the endocannabinoid system are found all over our bodies, in our brain, organ, connective tissue, glands and on our skin.
 These include CB1 and CB2 receptors.
 The extra helpful part is that other receptors, such as the opioid, serotonin, and steroid receptors.
 We produce endocannabinoids in our bodies.
 The phytocannabinoids in plants help boost our endocannabinoid system.